songyandong/documentation/guide/Architecture.md

 - Load Balance: By using consistent hash, traffic can be evenly distributed to different nodes.
 It helps reduce the impact of nodes leaving or new nodes joining the network.

-- Encryption: By using asymmetric public-private key based signatures, and symmetric data encryption, the identify of message senders can be verified, and the content of the message can be validated.
+- Encryption: By using asymmetric public-private key based signatures, and symmetric data encryption, the identity of message senders can be verified, and the content of the message can be validated.

 ## Consensus Layer